 These days we hear how people are "Spiritual not Religious"and that is why they don't go to church.
 We at MCC Brighton feel that the spirit is a part of our everyday lives and dont let religion get in the way of that.

-So we hold regular "Time to Rest and Pray" afternoons, the next will be held on the 10th of March.
+So we hold regular "Time to Rest and Pray" afternoons.
 The Spiritual Spa is open to everyone and you are welcome to drop in and drop out, or spend the entire time with us.

 Here is what one of those attending our first event wrote about the experience:

 Time to Rest and Pray event: for those who could not make it or are curious.

 It was very well thought out and managed, and a proper safe space of spiritual refreshment.
 Quick description which can only sketch it:

 A short 3pm welcome with explanations of the zones, then free to do as you pleased till 6pm. downstairs (talking and interacting zone if you wanted) there were art and craft materials, space to sit and listen to music / pray together or alone / read or do your choice of stuff plus zone of serve-yourself snacks and drinks.
 In another room downstairs there were candles, sensory meditation aids like bowls of lavender, rosemary, and - something we all seem drawn to - the infinity candle.
 Could stare at that thing for hours.